 The business address of each of the Senior Management and Directors above is Reykjastræti 6, 101 Reykjavík, Iceland.

-There are no potential conflicts of interests between any duties of the Senior Management and Directors above and their private interests and/or other duties, other than a potential conflict arising out of one of the following:
+There are no potential conflicts of interests between any duties of the Senior Management and Directors above and their private interests and/or other duties.